ipfs/kubo/docs/experimental-features.md

 Basic usage:

 - Open a listener on one node (node A)
-`p2p listener open p2p-test /ip4/127.0.0.1/tcp/10101`
+`ipfs p2p listener open p2p-test /ip4/127.0.0.1/tcp/10101`
-- Connect your app to the endpoint opened locally (tcp on localhost port 10101)
+- Where `/ip4/127.0.0.1/tcp/10101` put address of application you want to pass p2p connections to
-- On the other node, connect to the listener on node A `ipfsi 1 p2p stream dial $NODE_A_PEERID p2p-test /ip4/127.0.0.1/tcp/10102`
+- On the other node, connect to the listener on node A `ipfs p2p stream dial $NODE_A_PEERID p2p-test /ip4/127.0.0.1/tcp/10102`
-- Now connect the application on node B to its tcp endpoint, and they should now be communicating
+- Node B is now listening for a connection on TCP at 127.0.0.1:10102, connect your application there to complete the connection

 ### Road to being a real feature
 - [ ] Needs more people to use and report on how well it works / fits use cases